angietechcafe/Tiny-Projects/Sec+ Concepts Lessons Learned/Obj 2: Architecture & Design/Multifactor Authentication.md

 </ul>

 <h3>Smart Card</h3>
- <p>A smart card is something you know and have.
-It's something you have because you can have a PIN.</p>
+ <p>A smart card is something you know and have. - This is because you can have a PIN.</p>